-These vegan gluten free chocolate chip cookies are outrageously good!
+These gluten free vegan carob chip cookies are outrageously good!
 They can be made with chocolate chips or carob chips and gluten free or wheat flour and they come out delicious every time!
 No one will ever guess that they are gluten free, vegan, or that they have no refined sugar!

-Will these vegan gluten free chocolate chip cookies taste too healthy?
+Will these vegan carob chip cookies taste too healthy?

 Don’t worry, they’re still sweet and don’t taste like a “healthy” cookie at all.
 The secret to these cookies is Sucanat!
 Sucanat is an unrefined sugar that still contains the molasses.
 This give the cookies a sweet rich flavor that will get you addicted after one bite!
 I love Sucanat, and so do my kids!
 We put it in and on everything you would use sugar for.
 It is simply dehydrated cane sugar.
 It tastes similar to a dry brown sugar.

 You can also use coconut sugar if you choose.
 It has a similar flavor to the Sucanat and will bake up the same.

 Can dogs eat carob?